 - To promote healthy lifestyle habits, such as a balanced diet, regular physical activity, adequate rest and the prevention of risky behaviours, always adapted to the age and situation of each patient.

-- To provide a clear understanding of how the SEGUIM Unit works, the roles of the different professionals and the care pathways.
+- To provide a clear understanding of how the SEGUIM Unit works, the roles of the different professionals and the various care pathways.

 - To provide accessible information on specific long-term health risks, helping to identify warning signs and encouraging a proactive attitude towards health.